Chow groups of tensor triangulated categories: Introduction

 \end{announcethm}

-We also show that $\Chow^{\Delta}_p(-)$ is functorial for the class of exact functors with a relative dimension (cf. Definition \ref{funcreldimdef}).
-We have \begin{announcethm}[\ref{functoriality}] Let $F: \mathcal{K} \to \mathcal{L}$ be a functor of relative dimension $n$.
+Apart from reconstructing the classical Chow groups, the definition of $\Chow^{\Delta}_p(\mathcal{K})$ also behaves well in its own right, when we consider it as an invariant of $\mathcal{K}$.
+We show that $\Chow^{\Delta}_p(-)$ is functorial for the class of exact functors with a relative dimension (see Definition \ref{funcreldimdef}).
+These are exact (\emph{not necessarily} $\otimes$-exact) functors that preserve the filtration that the choice of a dimension function induces on $\mathcal{T}$, up to a shift by $n$.
+We have \begin{announcethm}[\ref{functoriality}] Let $F: \mathcal{K} \to \mathcal{L}$ be an exact functor of relative dimension $n$.
 Then for all $p \in \mathbb{Z}$, $F$ induces a group homomorphism

-\end{announcethm} and we prove that the proper push-forward and flat pull-back morphisms on the classical Chow groups can be interpreted as special cases of the above theorem.
+\end{announcethm} and we prove that the proper push-forward and flat pull-back morphisms on the classical Chow groups of non-singular varieties can be interpreted as special cases of the above theorem (Theorem \ref{pullbackagrees} and Theorem \ref{proppushforwardagrees}).